maleficarum/eversports/README.md

 Are you sure you want to run 'terragrunt apply' in each folder of the stack described above? (y/n)
 ```

 type **yes** and the plan task will be performed.
-Once the plan is done, you will get a brief of all task to do.
+Once the plan is done, you will get a brief of all task terraform will perform.
 If there is no error, you can apply all the stack.

 ```bash
 $ terragrunt run-all apply